Tsunamins/weather-experiment/README.md

-A mini weather app project with firebase hosting, firestore and functions connecting to the api from: https://www.weatherapi.com
+A mini weather app project with firebase hosting, firestore and functions connecting to the api at: https://www.weatherapi.com